dolmagrg123/my_banking_app/README.md

 5. ### <u> In this step we are creating Jenkins pipeline and connecting it to our GitHub.
-This is necessary Jenkins will require permissions to deploy our code from GitHub</u>
+Jenkins is an open-source tool that can be used to implement CICD for our application.
+In this step we are providing Jenkins permissions to access our GitHub Account</u>

  Create a Multi-Branch pipeline

 a.
 Click on “New Item” in the menu on the left of the page